ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 - Use exisiting MCP servers: browse the official MCP servers GitHub repository, curated MCP servers available on Docker Hub, etc.

 ## Overview:
-[In tutorial 2](https://ai-on-gke-website.uc.r.appspot.com/docs/agentic/adk-llama-vllm/), we successfully built a weather agent.
+[In the tutorial with adk and vllm](https://ai-on-gke-website.uc.r.appspot.com/docs/agentic/adk-llama-vllm/), we successfully built a weather agent.
 However, the weather agent cannot answer questions such as "What's tomorrow's weather in Seattle" because it lacks access to a live weather data source.
 In this tutorial, we'll address this limitation by building and deploying a custom MCP server using FastMCP.
 This server will provide our agent with real-time weather capabilities and will be deployed on GKE.
-We will continue to use the same LLM backend powered by RayServe/vLLM ([per Tutorial 3](https://ai-on-gke-website.uc.r.appspot.com/docs/agentic/ray-serve/)).
+We will continue to use the same LLM backend powered by RayServe/vLLM ([per Ray Serve for Self-Hosted LLMs tutorial](https://ai-on-gke-website.uc.r.appspot.com/docs/agentic/ray-serve/)).

 Folder structure:
 ```